OrestisPt/Platform-game/README.md

 To access the file type ``nano ~/.bashrc`` and paste the lines above at the end of the file.
 Then, save and exit.
 Then, run the following commands in programs/game directory:

-``make run`` if you want to run the game wih a Vector based data structure (slower when platforms increase)
+``make run`` if you want to run the game with a Vector based data structure (slower when platforms increase)

-``make run-alt`` if you want to run the game wih a Set based data structure.
+``make run-alt`` if you want to run the game with a Set based data structure.